theblackwidower/KanaQuiz/README.md

 ## Translations

-This application is currently only available for English language speakers.
+This application is currently only available in English, Spanish, and Catalan.

 If you are multi-lingual, and wish to assist this project by volunteering translation services, you can submit the changes in a pull request, or via email.